Plastic Strapping - Polypropylene & Polyester Coils

 Plastic Strapping Information

 Plastic strapping is ideal for multiple uses when shipping a variety of products.
-Polypropylene strapping is often used to complement stretch film during load stabilization.
-Poly strapping is also used to bundle products together for retail sales.
+Poly strapping is often used to complement stretch film during load stabilization.
+Polypropylene strapping is used to bundle products together for retail sales.
 Polyester strapping is great for heavier loads and is commonly used in place of metal strapping.
-Polyester strapping is offers many benefits over steel strapping.
+Polyester strapping offers many benefits over steel strapping.
 If you have any questions about our plastic strapping products, feel free to call us at 1-800-441-5090.

 *Embossed Plastic Strapping- is made with diamond shaped texture on the plastic strapping during the extrusion process.
 Embossed plastic strapping is beneficial because of its ability to provide friction against the strapping buckle or seal, therefore reducing slipping.

 *Smooth Plastic Strapping - The advantage of having a smooth strapping is the ability to have a higher tensile strength.
 The diamond cut texture in the embossed strapping compromises some tensile strength.
 All polyester strapping is sold with smooth textures to encourage higher tensile strengths.

 *Polypropylene Strapping- The most common form of strapping available in hand and machine strapping applications.
 Poly strapping is available in a wide variety of widths and core sizes.
 Buyers can find multiple colors available in both smooth and embossed finishes.
 All poly strapping coils are available for discounts on any orders five coils and higher.

 *Polyester Strapping - A great alternative to steel strapping.
 Polyester strapping offers high tensile strengths at a fraction of the cost compared to steel strapping.
 Call us for any orders of five or more cases for discounts.